Newspaper Page Text

 phy of Miss Juliette Alene Derri

-ctfi{: dean of women at Fisk uni
+cotte. dean of women at Fisk uni

 versity who died following an

-automobile accident at Dalton, Ga.,
+automobile accident at Dalton.
+Ga.,

-is ably written by a classmate,
+is ably written by a classmate.

 Wolsey D. Gay.
 Miss Derricotte was

-the wvaledictorian of the class ot
+the valedictorian of the class ot

 1918.
-Mr. William B. Driver. promi-!
+Mr William B. Driver, promi

 nent Birmingham civic leader, rat